WILMIXRESEARCHINFORMATIONTECHNOLOGY/ABOUT-US/README.md

 JAVA,  PHP,  SAP,Oracle  ,C/C++, PHYTHON,  Google , IBM  and   Dotnet.

-WRIT  is  the  leader  of all  technolgies...
+WRIT  is  the  leader  of all  technologies...

 WRIT  first   and  most  important   business  is  JDollar.